voxel51/fiftyone/docs/source/cli/index.rst

       -j JSON_PATH, --json-path JSON_PATH
-                            the path to a samples JSON file to load -t TYPE, --type TYPE  the fiftyone.types.Dataset type of the dataset
+                            the path to a samples JSON file to load -t TYPE, --type TYPE  the fiftyone.types.Dataset type of the dataset --shuffle             whether to randomly shuffle the order in which the samples are imported --seed SEED           a random seed to use when shuffling --max-samples MAX_SAMPLES
+                            a maximum number of samples to import.
+By default, all samples are imported

 **Examples**